-a.
+- a.
 The lead department chair will be responsible for initiating the following process and scheduling the appropriate meetings.

-- b.
-Participants in the department development review will include the reviewee, tenured faculty, tenure-eligible faculty who have successfully completed the third-year evaluation, and non-tenure-eligible faculty with more than four years of service in the department.
-When a reviewee has a joint appointment in a department and an interdisciplinary program (see 3.1.3), all senior colleagues from other departments who hold joint appointments in that interdisciplinary major/minor program will serve as senior colleagues in the evaluation process.
-When a reviewee has a joint appointment in two departments (see 3.1.3), all senior colleagues from the lead and non-lead department will serve as senior colleagues in the review process. - c.
+(April 2012) - b.
+Participants in the department development review will include the second year faculty member, tenured faculty, tenure eligible faculty who have successfully completed the third year evaluation, and non-tenure eligible faculty with more than four years of service in the department.
+When a tenure eligible candidate has a joint appointment in a department and an interdisciplinary program (see 3.1.3), all senior colleagues from other departments who hold joint appointments in that interdisciplinary major/minor program will serve as senior colleagues in the evaluation process.
+When a tenure eligible candidate has a joint appointment in two departments (see 3.1.2), all senior colleagues from the lead and non-lead department will serve as senior colleagues in the review process.
+(April 2012) - c.
 In departments with fewer than three eligible participants, the department chair and the faculty member will agree upon faculty from other departments who will be invited to participate.
-The chair will then provide a justification for the selection of the extradepartmental senior colleague(s) in terms of their ability to address meaningfully the reviewee's activities in the three criteria of teaching, professional activity, and service.
-After consultation among the reviewee, the department chair, the Provost, and the senior member of the reviewee's appointed department where present, the Provost will name the extra-departmental senior colleague(s). - d.
-If the reviewee holds a joint appointment in an interdisciplinary program with fewer than three eligible participants, the reviewee, the director of the interdisciplinary program, the chair of the reviewee's department, senior colleagues who hold joint appointments in the reviewee's interdisciplinary program, and the Provost will consult.
-The Provost will then name up to three senior colleagues from other departments who contribute to that interdisciplinary major/minor program to serve as "senior colleagues" for the purpose of the review. - e.
-In all cases, the department chair of the reviewee's department will serve as the department chair responsible for oversight of the evaluation process.
+The chair will then provide a justification for the selection of the extra-departmental senior colleague(s) in terms of their ability to address meaningfully the candidate's activities in the three criteria of teaching, professional activity, and service.
+After consultation among the candidate, the department chair, the Provost, and the senior member of the candidate's appointed department where present, the Provost will name the extra-departmental senior colleague(s).
+(April 2012) - d.
+If the candidate holds a joint appointment in an interdisciplinary program with fewer than three eligible participants, the candidate, the director of the interdisciplinary program, the chair of the candidate's department, senior colleagues who hold joint appointments in the candidate's interdisciplinary program and the Provost will consult.
+The Provost will then name up to three (3) senior colleagues from other departments who contribute to that interdisciplinary major/minor program to serve as "senior colleagues" for the purpose of the review.
+(April 2012) - e.
+In all cases, the department chair of the candidate's department will serve as the department chair responsible for oversight of the evaluation process.
 Normally, the director of the interdisciplinary program will be one of the senior colleagues participating in the evaluation process.
-Normally, the chairs of the lead and non-lead department will be two of the senior colleagues participating in the evaluation process. - f.
-At the start of the spring semester, the department chair overseeing the evaluation process, in consultation with the participating faculty, will set dates for (1) an initial meeting of all participants except the reviewee and (2) a second meeting of all participants, including the reviewee.
-The meetings must take place before the end of March, such that confirmation that the second-year review has taken place can be included in the reviewee's annual review materials.
-At least one week prior to the date of the initial meeting, the reviewee will make available to all review participants a current CV.
-The reviewee may choose to make additional documentation available but is not required to do so. - g.
-A minimum of three and a maximum of five senior colleagues (including the chair) (see 3.7.1b. and c.) will observe one of the candidate's classes according to the procedures outlined in 3.7 prior to the initial meeting.
-The observers will be selected by the candidate and chair in conversation with other senior colleagues.
-At the initial meeting, the senior colleagues will discuss reviewee's performance and any problems, recommendations, or areas of concern.
-[Approved by the Board of Trustees, January 2021]
+Normally, the chairs of the lead and non-lead department will be two of the senior colleagues participating in the evaluation process.
+(April 2012) - f.
+Senior colleagues (see 3.7.1b. and c.) will observe classes according to the procedures outlined in 3.7 at least once prior to a spring meeting.
+Those participating will be from the group described above.
+(April 2012)

-- h.
-At the second meeting, the reviewee and the senior faculty will discuss the reviewee's progress and plans in the three criteria of teaching, scholarship, and service.
-The purpose of the meeting is to clarify the expectations and goals of the reviewee and of the department. - i.
-At the close of the meeting, each participant will sign the Record of Second-year Development Review Form (see the end of 3.7.1) indicating that the process has been completed.
-This will be attached to the reviewee's annual evaluation. - j.
-Consistent with the developmental (as opposed to evaluative) nature of the secondyear review, there will be no formal written record of the meeting.
+- g.
+Early in the spring semester the participants (as described in b. and c. above, except for the second year faculty member) will meet to discuss his/her performance and any problems, recommendations, or areas of concern.
+(April 2012) - h.
+This process will culminate in a meeting with all participants including the second year faculty member at which time he/she will have the opportunity to discuss his/her progress and plans in the three categories of teaching, scholarship and service.
+The purpose of the meeting is to clarify the expectations and goals of the faculty member and of the department - i.
+At the close of the meeting, each participant will sign a form indicating that the process has been completed.
+This will be attached to the annual general evaluation. - j.
+There will be no formal written record of the meeting.
+This is meant as a developmental process.